PrakitrSrisuma/Analytical_Lyophilization/README.md

-# lyo-analytical-microwave
+# Introduction
 This repository contains software for the paper "Analytical Solutions for the Modeling, Optimization, and Control of Microwave-assisted Freeze Drying" published in "Computers and Chemical Engineering".
+The original repository was named "Microwave-Lyophilization".

 # Citing